Buddha Nurture

 I strive to be a truly inclusive therapist.

-I welcome people of all genders, sexualities, relationship styles, neuro-diversities, races and ages.
-I am an LGBTQIA+ affirmative therapist.
+I welcome people of all genders, sexualities, relationship styles, neuro-diversities, cultural backgrounds and ages.
+I am an LGBTQ+ affirmative therapist.

 It doesn’t matter whether you think of yourself as Buddhist, spiritual, religious or none of these things.